- George Hampson

 We know this one probably goes without saying, but we’ll mention it anyway.
 Delicate items such as glassware, vases or picture frames should always be wrapped up.
 Never put them in loose.
 You can use professional protective materials to do this, such as bubble wrap or styrofoam.
 Alternatively, you can also use things like duvet covers, throws and cushions.

 It’s worth mentioning here that it’s not just those delicate items that will benefit from being wrapped in plastic or cushioned.
 It’s generally good practice to protect most items in some way.
 This prevents them from bashing against each other and leaving marks or scratches during the move.

 For more guidance on how to pack those delicate items, have a read through our helpful guide!

 Don’t forget about the electrics!

 When packing for moving, it’s easy to forget about the finer details.
-Don’t forget to go round your house and turn off and unplug all your electric appliances.
-For example, your dishwasher, oven and washing machine will all need to be switched off and unplugging.
+Don’t forget to go around your house and turn off and unplug all your electric appliances.
+For example, your dishwasher, oven and washing machine will all need to be switched off and unplugged.

 How to pack for moving; after

 This is a short but sweet section because by this point you’ve done all the hard work and heavy lifting (literally).
 However, we do have one very crucial bit of advice that will make life on the other side smooth sailing.

 Packing your life into boxes means there's a lot of stuff you won’t be able to access for days, possibly even weeks.
 But some stuff is obviously essential.
 You’re still going to need to eat, get dressed and go to work whilst moving house, so make sure you have everything you need to do this.